HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/container_configuration/configure_opensearch/architectural_overview.md

 - The `description` field contains a longer description or preview text that might not be available for all types of documents stored.

-- The `tags` field is a common field for every type of document and array of strings.It could we anything such as tag-one,tag-two,etc.If there is no appropriate field, leave it an empty string.
+- The `tags` field is a common field for every type of document and array of strings.
+Tags can be any specific word or phrase that describes the document.
+If there is no appropriate tag, you can leave the `tags` field blank.

 - The `dataUri` field contains the URL used to retrieve the binary file for text extraction.
 This field can be empty.